dolthub/docs/content/reference/faq.md

 ## Does Dolt support transactions?

-Not really, in the way that normal databases do.
-That's a work in progress.
-Until then, you can't `ROLLBACK` or create `SAVEPOINTS`, and things like row-level locking with `SELECT FOR UPDATE` don't work.
-You manage concurrency explicitly by creating branches / merging them back in to `master` when you're done with a unit of work (which can span any amount of time and any number of SQL sessions). `COMMIT` does something, but it's not a real transaction (see questions above).
+Yes, but it's an alpha release that may have some rough edges, so it's not enabled by default.
+To turn it on, set an environment variable:

+`export DOLT_ENABLE_TRANSACTIONS=true`

+See this blog post for more details.

-Named locks work, via `GET_LOCK()` and `RELEASE_LOCK()` functions.
+Named locks work, via GET_LOCK() and RELEASE_LOCK() functions.

-Support for traditional database transactions, concurrency, and row-level locking is on our [roadmap](roadmap.md).
+Better support for transactions, concurrency, and row-level locking is on our roadmap.

 ## What SQL features / syntax are supported?